Spiritual-Entanglement/rumc-snsg/Revelation/10-TheScrollUnsealed-Ch3-Part02.md

 - The cascade of threats gives way to the praises of God continuing.
   - One of the elders describes to John what is taking place
-  - He describes the un-countable group of people as those who have remained faithful and had their sins washed away by the Blood of the Lamb.
+  - He describes the uncountable group of people as those who have remained faithful and had their sins washed away by the Blood of the Lamb.
 - Three prophecies are highlighted
   - Ezek 37: 27
   - Isa 4 9:10